-Companies are using Unmanned Aerial Vehicles (UAV's)/Drones for professional services in industries including GIS, surveying and mapping, forestry, natural resources, earth sciences, agriculture, real estate, construction, filming and cinematography, utilities inspections, and more.
-This course will teach theory and concepts related to mapping and photogrammetry, flight safety and operations, licensing and legal issues, and software and hardware concepts.
-This course is part of the UAV/Drone Mapping Micro-Credential/Skills Attainment Certificate.
+Industry is using Unmanned Aerial Vehicles (UAV's)/Drones in GIS, surveying and mapping, forestry, natural resources, earth sciences, agriculture, real estate, construction, filming and cinematography, utilities inspections, and more.
+This course will teach theory and concepts related to mapping and photogrammetry, flight safety and operations, licensing and legal issues, 3D modeling, and software and hardware concepts.
+This course is part of the UAV/Drone Mapping Micro-credential Skills Attainment Certificate.
 Not repeatable.
 Transfer: (CSU)

-GEOGR 70/CCTIS 70-Introduction to Raster-Based GIS, 3 units
+GEOGR 70 - Introduction to Raster-Based GIS, 3 units